 becomes simply: “32000X”.

 You can jot 32000X under that bar in your music and lump all those notes into one easy shape.
-You still have to learn the right hand pattern, but the left hand is all set.
+You still have to learn the right-hand pattern, but the left hand is easy to remember.

-The downsides to TAB and shorthand chord notations
+The downsides to guitar TAB and shorthand chord notations

 - doesn’t tell you which finger to use, only where on the fretboard notes are be sounded.